 Trust is Built on Real Conversations

-We can’t emphasise enough how critical it is for field sales personnel to use social media, particularly LinkedIn, getting your profile out there is critical to being a recognisable face to prospects and making them feel at ease.
+We can’t emphasize enough how critical it is for field sales personnel to use social media, particularly LinkedIn, getting your profile out there is critical to being a recognizable face to prospects and making them feel at ease.

 Salespeople that use social media for education sales outreach should have a professional social page that reflects their business.
 Personal and company pages, on the other hand, must depict your personnel as human beings.

 - What is important to a salesperson, and what news do they follow?

 - Where might they put those passions to work in the sales process?